ktor-doc-jp/ktor-doc-jp/pages/servers/lifecycle.md

-When you run your own main method and call the `embeddedServer` function, you provide a specific `ApplicationEngineFactory` and a `ApplicationEngineEnvironment` is created or provided.
+When you run your own main method and call the `embeddedServer` function, you provide a specific `ApplicationEngineFactory` and an `ApplicationEngineEnvironment` is then created or provided.

 ### DevelopmentEngine

-Ktor define one `DevelopmentEngine` class per each supported server engine.
+Ktor defines one `DevelopmentEngine` class, per each supported server engine.
 This class defines a `main` method that can be executed to run the application.
-By using `commandLineEnvironment` it will load the [HOCON `application.conf`](/servers/configuration.html) file from your resources and will use extra arguments, to determine which modules to install and how to configure the server.
+By using `commandLineEnvironment` it will load the [HOCON `application.conf`](/servers/configuration.html) file from your resources and will use extra arguments to determine which modules to install and how to configure the server.

 Those classes are normally declared in `CommandLine.kt` source files.